 But, again, the two companies are taking very different approaches to development.

 Simplicity vs Features

 Fitbit’s innovations often focus on the quality of life features.
-They’re watches and trackers are streamlined.
-They tend to have a more user-friendly interface.
-Fitbit also specifically designs both hardware and software for increased ease of use.
+Their watches and trackers are streamlined.
+They tend to have a less-cluttered, more user-friendly interface.
+Fitbit also specifically designs both hardware and software for ease of use.

 Garmin takes a different tactic.
 While their user interface and other features improve with time, that isn’t their focus.

 Instead, Garmin continues its history of innovation by pioneering new features and functions.
 They were the first to bring a menstrual tracker onto the market.
 Many of the sports-related and higher-level tracking functions were created by Garmin.
 For the data-head athlete, a Garmin watch can provide a mountain of data to dig through and obsess over.